Top Mobile Ad Networks (2020)

 It’s a top option for those of you who want to use video ads to monetize your mobile gaming app.

 CrossInstall is unique because they offer playable gaming advertisements.
 This ad format isn’t that common, as you probably noticed in reviewing our list.
+It’s a top choice for mobile game developers.

 The purpose behind this ad format is to give users a sense of how a game plays before they install it.
 Essentially, the ad serves a quick gaming demo.